ChristianDOvidio/multithreadedObjectDetectionFromIPCam/README.md

     Number of workers --num-workers=2
     Size of the queue --queue-size=5

-5. Run the receiver.py to listen to the correct IP address and show the object detection output with arguements:
+6. Run the receiver.py to listen to the correct IP address and show the object detection output with arguements:
     IP addr of the computer broadcasting the object recognition images -src='0.0.0.0'

+7. Run gui.py to display the object detection stream in a tkinter gui for easy editing

 ## Copyright